Advanced Configuration Options in Confluent for Kubernetes

 Annotate Confluent custom resources

 Confluent for Kubernetes (CFK) provides a set of public annotations that you can use to modify a certain workflow or a state of Confluent Platform components.
-The annotations are apply to Confluent Platform custom resources (CRs).
+The annotations are applied to Confluent Platform custom resources (CRs).

 platform.confluent.io/force-reconcile